Brown-University-Library/eaccpf-indexer/README.md

 1.2.4

-- Skip geolocation if GIS attribute is present on the record

-1.2.3

 - Writes processing messages to report log
-- Analyzes EAC data for quality indicators
+- Analyzes EAC-CPF data for quality indicators
 - Merges individual reports into a single report file

+1.2.3

 - Add 'update' option to process only files that have changed
+- Add document and field boosts before posting
+- Store hash and timestamp of all files in a hidden file, to be used with update option

 1.2.2

  - Purged configuration files from repository, added them to .gitignore
- - Store hash and timestamp of all files in a hidden file, to be used with update option
+ * Processes only EAC-CPF now, and ignores EAC when found
+ * Added type option to [infer] to specify inference types to be executed
+ * Skips geolocation if GIS attribute is present on the place tag
+ * Added scaffolding for unit tests
  * Handles case where geocoding returns multiple locations
  * Moved third party libraries into esrc package

 1.2.1

- * Transforms EAC to Solr Input Document format using an external XSLT file
+ * Transforms EAC-CPF to Solr Input Document format using an external XSLT file
- * Crawler appends comment to EAC xml to record store source and referrer URLs
+ * Crawler appends comment to EAC-CPF xml to record store source and referrer URLs
  * Removed BeautifulSoup for all applications where data is written because it doesn't respect case formatting in tag names
  * Merges inferred data with Solr Input Documents
  * Posts Solr Input Documents to Solr core